USOPC Sports Medicine Fellowships

 Application Timeline

-- Screening and first round virtual interviews will occur in the month of May
+- Screening and first round virtual interviews will occur in early to mid January

-- Offers will be extended by beginning of July
+- Offer will be extended by mid to late February

 PT & AT Fellows